swarthout/feathers-apollo/README.md

 This is my first attempt at building an app with [Apollo Server](http://www.apollostack.com/).
 This project uses [Feathers](http://feathersjs.com) to provide key features in a simple and easy to use way.

+For an explanation of this repository, check out my blog post walking through the stack at docs/explanation-blog.markdown

 Unique aspects of this approach for building Apollo Servers: